tumblr/docs/api.md

 #### User Uploaded Media

 In order to support user uploaded media (photos, videos, etc.), the creation and edit routes also support a multi-part form request where the first part contains the JSON body and subsequent parts contain media data.
+The `Content-Type: multipart/form-data` header must be used in this case.

 To specify which media data pertains to which block, we use a unique identifier in the JSON body and this identifier is used as the key in the form data.